hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/04e-Components.md

   a.
 Degrees<br>
   b.
 Radians<br>

-  Ans: <br>
+  Ans: a<br>
-  Explanation:
+  Explanation: The returned angles are the diffence between normal and current orientation, in degrees.

 26. Motion or orientation, make a choice!

   What is the difference between the Device Motion API and the Orientation API?

   a.
 The Orientation API is the only one that can tell if the device is oriented to the sky.<br>
   b.
 The DeviceMotion API deals with accelerations as well as orientations.<br>
   c.
 One works only when the device is stable, the other one when it's in motion.<br>

-  Ans: <br>
+  Ans: b<br>
-  Explanation:
+  Explanation: The deviceMotion API deals with accelerations as well as orientations.
+It can also be used to tell if the device is oriented to the sky.